devmnj/todo-denodb-orm-mariaDB/readMe.md

 # About
-This is a tutorial for deno begginners `create API with MySQL , Oak Router and denodb(ORM)`
+This is a tutorial for deno begginners `create API with MariaDB , Oak Router and denodb(ORM)`

 * Use [comment Anchor](https://github.com/ExodiusStudios/vscode-comment-anchors) extention in VSCode So that yo can easily jumb into Notes